itinero/docs/docs/itinero/basic-concepts/profiles/lua.md

 - With metric _distance_: Itinero will use the function to get the speed and set factor to a constant, usually 1.
 - With metric _time_: Itinero will use the function to get the speed and set factor to 1/speed.
 - With metric _custom_: Itinero will use the function to get the speed and the factor.

+NOTE: the name of this function can be chosen, it only has to match the name given above.

 ]]--
 function factor_and_speed (attributes, result)